jarad/MWBDSSworkshop/README.md

         library(ISDSWorkshop)

 at the command prompt.
-If there is no message, then everything installed properly and you can exit out of R (say 'no' to saving workshop prompt).
+If there is no message, then everything installed properly and you can exit out of R using

+        q("no")

 You can also delete the ISDSWorkshop.tar.gz file that was downloaded.